-A. All improvements required by § 250-2519 and any other improvements required by the Planning Board Board for approval of the plan shall be completed no later than two three three years after approval of the final plan.
-The applicant may, prior to the expiration of approval, request a one year extension from the Planning Board Board for good cause shown.

-Development Subdivisions that are proposed to be built out in phases shall meet the three year limit for each phase of the development subdivision.
-Where a project requires both Subdivision and subdivision and site plan approval under Chapter 229, the improvements must be completed within the time periods established by this section rather than those established by § 229-11.
+A. All improvements required by § 250-25 and any other improvements required by the Planning Board for approval of the plan shall be completed no later than two three years after approval of the final plan.
+The Applicant may, prior to the expiration of approval, request a one year extension from the Planning Board for good cause shown.
+Subdivisions that are proposed to be built out in phases shall meet the three year limit for each phase of the Subdivision.
+Where a project requires both Subdivision and Site Plan approval under Chapter 229, the improvements must be completed within the time periods established by this section rather than those established by § 229-11.

-B. Prior to the commencement of construction there shall be a mandatory preconstruction conference, unless waived by the Town Manager.
-The preconstruction conference attendees should include the developer, his/her site contractor, engineer, general contractor, the Code Enforcement Officer, the Town Planner, the Town-Engineer and any such other department heads deemed appropriate by the Town Planner, to review the proposed construction activities to assure compliance with the requirements of this chapter and any special terms of the project's approval.
+B. Preconstruction Conference.
+Prior to the commencement of construction there shall be a mandatory preconstruction conference, unless waived by the Town Manager.
+The preconstruction conference attendees should include the developer, his/her site contractor, engineer, general contractor, the Code Enforcement Officer, the Town Planner, the EngineerMunicipal Engineer and any such other department heads deemed appropriate by the Town Planner, to review the proposed construction activities to assure compliance with the requirements of this chapter and any special terms of the project's approval.